-These butterscotch sugar cookies recipe make the most perfectly soft, buttery and crumbly cookies filled with delicious butterscotch chips and toasted pecan nuts.
+These butterscotch cookies recipe make the most perfectly soft, buttery and crumbly cookies filled with delicious sweet butterscotch chips (butterscotch morsels) and toasted pecan nuts.

 The cookies are easy to make, and I baked them into thick round discs.
 They have the most perfect, buttery crumbs and make perfect cookies for holidays, as gifts or even as everyday treats.

 I used all purpose flour for the recipe and added baking powder as the leavening agent.
 It was not too much so the baked cookies were only slightly puffed from their original size.
 That was good for these butterscotch sugar cookies because the way I shaped them, I really wanted the shape to hold after baking (more on how I shaped the cookies below).

 The texture of this cookie dough is soft but not sticky.
 It is a little too soft to be rolled and cut with cookie cutters but was definitely perfect to be shaped by hand.

 For the sugar, I used soft brown sugar, and it was only half the measurement of the flour.
 I did not want to add anything more to the cookies as the butterscotch chips were also sweet and did not want the cookies to be overly sweet.

 Butter was also slightly lesser compared to the flour.
 This is pretty normal for most cookies as we do not want the cookie dough to be too soft to be shaped.
 I used salted butter, but if you prefer to use unsalted butter, increase the amount of salt in the recipe slightly more.

 The pecan nuts I had were whole unroasted ones, so I chopped them into large chunks (into halves and thirds) and dry roasted them for a few minutes.
 I let them cool down before adding them to the butterscotch sugar cookie dough.